Sreeram5678/ReadHub/README.md

 ## Usage

+### Getting Started
 1. **Sign In**: Click "Get Started" and sign in with Google or GitHub
 2. **Add Books**: Go to "My Books" and add books you're reading
+   - Set total pages and initial pages (if you've already started reading)
-3. **Log Reading**: Use the "Log Reading" button on the dashboard to record pages read
+3. **Log Reading**: Use the "Log Reading" button on the dashboard to record pages read each day
+4. **Mark Books Complete**: Click the checkmark icon on any book to mark it as completed

+### Tracking Your Progress
+- **View Dashboard**: See your reading streak, total pages, and daily/weekly/monthly stats
+- **Set Reading Goals**: Create daily, weekly, or monthly reading targets
+  - Click "Add Goal" on the dashboard
+  - Choose your period and set a target number of pages
+  - Edit or delete goals anytime using the action buttons
+- **View Trends**: Check the reading trends chart to see your reading patterns over time
-4. **View Leaderboard**: Check the leaderboard to see how you rank against other users
+- **Check Leaderboard**: See how you rank against other users (all-time, today, this week, this month)
-5. **Track Progress**: View your reading statistics on the dashboard

 ## Project Structure